SYBIL

 "The strong will dominate the weak."

-IX.
+XI.
 THE SIBYL'S ROLE

 Where is the Sibyl in all of this?

 The Sibyl is the infrastructure that makes liquid sovereignty possible.
-Without centralized intelligence, decentralized violence is chaos — warlordism, not a market.
+Without centralized intelligence, decentralized violence is chaos: warlordism, not a market.
 The Sibyl provides:

 The seeing.
 To enforce rules, you must detect violations.
 The Sibyl's sensory layer makes detection possible at scale.
-Nothing is hidden.
-Everything is observed.

 The computing.
 To enforce rules efficiently, you must allocate enforcement resources optimally.
 The Sibyl computes: where to deploy drones, which violations to prioritize, how to minimize costs while maximizing compliance.

 The directing.
 To enforce rules, you must act.
-The Sibyl directs the robotic systems that execute enforcement.
-Precisely.
-Proportionally.
-Without passion or error.
+The Sibyl directs the robotic systems that execute enforcement: precisely, proportionally, without passion or error.

 This creates a paradox.
-Sovereignty becomes liquid, decentralized, competitive — but only because the Sibyl centralizes the infrastructure that makes it possible.
+Sovereignty becomes liquid, decentralized, competitive, but only because the Sibyl centralizes the infrastructure that makes it possible.
 Many sovereigns, one platform.
 Choice at the surface, monopoly at the foundation.

 The nation-state's monopoly on violence gives way to the Sibyl's monopoly on coordination.

-X. THE TRANSITION
+XII.
+THE TRANSITION

 We are in the early stages of this transition.